 If you’re having trouble finding the time you need to properly manage caregiver stress, David York Agency is here to help.
 We provide families with the additional support they need to care for both their loved ones and themselves.

 For more information about David York Agency’s qualified, compassionate caregivers, contact us at 718.376.7755.
-A free consultation can help you decide what services might be best to provide you and your loved one with the assistance they need.
+A free consultation can help you decide what services might be best.
+Our aim is to provide you and your loved one with the assistance they need.

 If you’d like to hear more from us, please like us on Facebook or follow us on Twitter, Google+, or LinkedIn.